Economic variable selection: Economic variable selection

 Both of these approaches can be implemented with standard computational methods.
 The restricted approach is standard BMA based on the purchased predictors.
 The extended approach is easiest to follow if we assume to know the joint distribution of potential predictors.
 In this case, the unpurchased predictors are merely missing data, to be imputed (distributionally) as we fit our model.
 When BMA is accomplished by means of Markov chain Monte Carlo (MCMC), standard methods allow us to draw the missing values in each iterate of the algorithm.
 If the conditional distribution of $\bm{w} \mid \bm{x}$ is not fully determined, it follows a probability model governed by hyperparameters, it is merely part of the larger Bayesian model, and MCMC or other techniques can be used to perform model averaging over the full set of $2^{p}$ models.

-In the no-data context, the model probabilities are given.
-Standard specifications of prior distributions yield the prior predictive means when all predictors in a model are purchased.
-When one or more predictors in the model have not been purchased, the prior predictive mean may be expressed as

-Model uncertainty is taken into account by averaging above mean over all possible models with respect to the prior model probability.
-When working with a set of training data where both $\bm{x}$ and $\bm{w}$ are observed, we update the prior distribution with the full likelihood to obtain the posterior distribution.
-The Bayes action is the no-data action derived from the posterior distribution.

-\section{Choice of approach}
+\subsection{Choice of approach}

 One central question is whether the restricted approach or the extended approach is to be preferred.
 Our first take on this question is motivated by the subjective Bayesian viewpoint expressed, for example, in \citet{savage-72}.
 He constructs Bayesian methods from the principles of rational behavior.
 This leads him to the notion of personal probability, and along with it, the ability to specify a prior distribution on unknown parameters (tied to $Y \mid \bm{\phi}$).
 The same argument allows one to specify a prior on on models and a prior on the distribution of $\bm{w} \mid \bm{x}$.
 This provides a complete description of uncertainty over models, parameters within a model, and missing predictors.
-Coupling this with standard results from decision theory (e.g., \citet{berger-85}) which state that the Bayes risk is the minimum possible risk when the parameter follows a given distribution and that the Bayes rule achieves the Bayes risk, we arrive at the usual Bayesian destination.
-Update the prior distribution with the likelihood given the data to obtain the posterior distribution, and use this posterior distribution for inference.
+Coupling this with standard results from decision theory which state that the Bayes risk is the minimum possible risk when the parameter follows a given distribution and that the Bayes rule achieves the Bayes risk (Result 1, p.
+159 of \citet{berger-85}), we arrive at the usual Bayesian destination.
 In other words, the extended approach is preferred from the subjective view.

 The implications of this choice run contrary to mainstream Bayesian practice.
-Consider a standard BMA problem where one has a set of predictors, say $\bm{x}$ and a response $Y$.
+Consider a standard BMA problem where one has a set of $k$ predictors, say $\bm{x}$ and a response $Y$.
 The usual practice is to apply BMA to the set of all $2^{k}$ models.
 While this may appear to agree with the preceding paragraph, we can certainly envision further unobserved predictors $\bm{w}$ that may well be connected to the response at a low cost.
 The extended approach averages over these predictors as well, with the analyst's prior beliefs governing the relationship between $\bm{x}$ and $\bm{w}$ and the extended set of model probabilities.